Alexandre Thienpont from Vieux Chateau Certan, who made heavenly 2010

 Red wines:

-Haut Brion delivered lots of dark cheries covered by milk chocolate on nose and palate, freshness, big aromas, depth, very long, minerality, strong backbone, sweet fat tannin and astonishing balance.
+Haut Brion delivered lots of dark cherries covered by milk chocolate on the nose and palate, freshness, big aromas, depth, very long, minerality, strong backbone, sweet fat tannin, and astonishing balance.
 Mind-boggling effort.
 98-100p.

-La Mission Haut Brion offered incredibly aromatic, sensual and sophisticated nose with black cherries, velvety all over, layers and layers of silky fruit and fat ripe tannin, extremely elegant and sophisticated, fabulous balance.
+La Mission Haut Brion offered an incredibly aromatic, sensual, and sophisticated nose with black cherries, velvety all over, layers and layers of silky fruit and fat ripe tannin, extremely elegant and sophisticated, fabulous balance.
 Sublime wine.
 96-97p.

 Seguin was a great surprise for me.
-To have such fabulous nose of black cherries and so intense silky black fruit on the palate, combined with stunning balance and complexity, was just a great moment.
-This is undoubtely the best wine this property has ever made and a fantastic achievement.
+It was a great moment to experience such a fabulous nose of black cherries and so intense silky black fruit on the palate, combined with stunning balance and complexity.
+This is undoubtedly the best wine this property has ever made and a fantastic achievement.
 95+p.

-Domaine de Chevalier had fresh flavors of chocolate and cocoa powder, blackberries, beautifully balance, excellent acidity and length, and persistent finish.
+Domaine de Chevalier had fresh chocolate and cocoa powder flavors, blackberries, beautifully balanced, excellent acidity and length, and a persistent finish.
 Excellent effort for the vintage.
 95p.

-Haut Bailly had superb nose of black cherries and blackberries with hint of mocha.
-Excellently constructed, fine ripe tannin, strong structure, superb balance and long aftertaste.
+Haut Bailly had a superb nose of black cherries and blackberries with a hint of mocha.
+Excellently constructed, fine ripe tannin, strong structure, superb balance, and long aftertaste.
 Stupendous wine.
 95p.
 Pape Clement was as excellent and silkier on the palate.
 95p.

-La Louviere and Malartic La Graviere were strong and fleshy, packed with black cherries, fresh, with fine depth and structure, superb balance between sweet fruit and fat tannins, and firm aftertaste.
+La Louviere and Malartic La Graviere were strong and fleshy, packed with fresh black cherries, fine depth and structure, a superb balance between sweet fruit and fat tannins, and a firm aftertaste.
 93p.

-Carbonnieux, Les Carmes Haut Brion and Picque Caillou had intense nose with oak andblack fruit, splendid depth and length, strong structure, meaty texture and smooth aftertaste.
+Carbonnieux, Les Carmes Haut Brion, and Picque Caillou had an intense nose with oak and black fruit, splendid depth and length, strong structure, meaty texture, and smooth aftertaste.
 Terrific effort for the vintage.
 92p.

-La Chapelle de La Mission Haut Brion offered violets and black fruit on the nose, chewy palate with fat ripe tannins and superb balance.
+La Chapelle de La Mission Haut Brion offered violets, black fruit on the nose, a chewy palate with fat ripe tannins, and superb balance.
 Superb second wine.
 91-93p.

-Le Clarence de Haut Brion was more tannic and more mineral, with less intensity than La Chapelle....91-92p.
+Le Clarence de Haut Brion was more tannic and mineral, less intense than La Chapelle....91-92p.

-de Fieuzal, de France and Rahoul presented catchy wines, aromatic and fresh with splendid length and balance.
+de Fieuzal, de France, and Rahoul presented catchy, aromatic, fresh wines with splendid length and balance.
 Firm aftertaste.
 90p.

-Lespault Martillac impressed by flavorful nose, meaty texture, splendid minerality and splendid concentration.
+Lespault Martillac was impressed by flavorful nose, meaty texture, splendid minerality, and splendid concentration.
 89-90p.

-Bouscaut, Chantegrive and Ferrande were pretty elegant and fruity wines with roundness and fine smooth aftertaste.
+Bouscaut, Chantegrive, and Ferrande were pretty elegant, fruity wines with roundness and smooth aftertaste.
 89p.

 OK wine: Larrivet Haut Brion 86p.